johnhickok/CalStreetLookup/README.md

 This will create a temporary table (osmr_temp) in your PostgreSQL database with most of what you need.

 3. In the OSGeo4W Shell, run the Python script below.
-This searches the <i>other_tags</i> field for freeway references, then populates a field <i>ref</i> which contains freeway numbers.
+This searches the other_tags field for freeway references, then populates a field ref which contains freeway numbers.
 This field is valuable for identifying state, federal, and interstate highways.
 The osmr_temp table is replaced with a new table osm_roads which can be used for spatial joining in the steps below or for general mapping.
 <pre>
 python osm_roads_cleanup.py
 </pre>

 4. Download <a href="https://www.arcgis.com/home/item.html?id=91379236cdca4fd88f3682283f63953e#overview">United States ZIP Code Boundaries</a> from Esri.
 In the past, Esri made this available as a public download.
 Today, Esri places this layer under the Living Atlas umbrella.
-Use desktop GIS software to download a local copy of this GIS data (filtered for California) and upload this layer as a table into the same database as your <i>osm_roads</i> table.
+Use desktop GIS software to download a local copy of this GIS data (filtered for California) and upload this layer as a table into the same database as your osm_roads table.
 Name this new table usa_zip_poly.
 If you can create an ogr2ogr expression for this step, kudos!
 It can be done.

-5. In the OSGeo4W Shell, run the Python script below to spatially join your <i>osm_roads</i> and <i>usa_zip_poly</i> tables.
+5. In the OSGeo4W Shell, run the Python script below to spatially join your osm_roads and usa_zip_poly tables.
 The script extracts data to the file streetz.csv, which can be used for uploading into other databases.
 <pre>
 python osm_zipcodes_to_csv.py
 </pre>

-6. If you wanto to use a local SQLITE database for quick and simple street name lookups. open the OSGeo4W Shell, run the Python script below.
-This script will create a sqlite database streetz.db, import streetz.csv, and create an index.
+6. If you wanto to use a local SQLITE database for quick and simple street name lookups, open the OSGeo4W Shell and run the Python script below.
+This script will create a local database streetz.db, import streetz.csv as a table, and create an index.
 <pre>
 python csv2sqlite.py
 </pre>

-7. Finally, you can run street_lookup.py (Python 3) to query your sqlite database.
+7. Finally, you can run street_lookup.py (Python 3) to query your local SQLITE database.